Construction of the Virginia approaches to Arlington Memorial Bridge: Repairs

-In April 1941, the so-called "Humpback Bridge" on the sound end of Columbia Island underwent repair.
+In April 1941, the so-called "Humpback Bridge" on the south end of Columbia Island underwent repair.
 This bridge (with no official name but nicknamed the "humpback" because of a rise in the middle of the span) was built on landfill dredged from the Potomac River.
 As this earth settled, the bridge's steel and masonry footings were endangered.
 Steel girders were driven into the earth and placed against the abutments and piers to stabilize the bridge.

 By December 1941, the wooden bridge built by Arlington County to carry Lee Boulevard over the Boundary Channel was in serious disrepair.
 It was so decrepit that engineers feared it might collapse, so the NCPC limited traffic over the bridge to just 8 mph.
 Because steel, timber, and other building materials as well as construction personnel were being diverted to war needs, federal officials believed it would be 12 to 18 months before the bridge could be rebuilt.
 In fact, the bridge was not replaced until 1949.
 Steel for the new Lee Boulevard connecting bridge was obtained only in December 1948.
 Reconstruction of the bridge occurred in spring 1949.
-One lane of the bridge opened on September 19, 1949 and the other lane later that week.
+One lane of the bridge opened on September 19, 1949, and the other lane later that week.

 In 1951, the name of Lee Boulevard was changed to Arlington Boulevard to end confusion with Lee Highway.